End of year checklist for small business owners

 • Back up data and make a plan for regularly scheduled backups in the event of a system failure

-6. Revisit your marketing strategy
+6. Revisit your advertising and marketing strategy

 Tasks: